iquipsys-positron/iqp-docs-cmdlets/users/Roles.md

 - Id < String >

     A user account id.
-Can be retrieved from Get-IqtAccounts.
+Can be retrieved from Get-IqpAccounts.

 - < CommonParameters >